nextstrain/ncov/docs/src/guides/run-gisaid-ingest-on-terra.rst

 This guide describes the **GISAID Ingest**.
 Importing the workflow and setting up variables should be a one-time process.
 The workflow can then be run multiple times to pull in new data.

+As of September 26 2022, this took `11 hours to finish running with default parameters, and cost ~$44 USD <https://github.com/j23414/wdl_pathogen_build/blob/main/data/benchmarks.tsv>`_.
 Import the GISAID ingest wdl workflow from Dockstore
 =====================================================